Level 5 Apprenticeship - Learning and Development Consultant / Business Partner

 How will the programme be delivered?

-Our Learning and Development/Business Partner Apprentices study the CIPD Intermediate Certificate or Diploma in Learning and Development.
+Our Learning and Development/Business Partner Apprentices study the CIPD Intermediate Certificate in Learning and Development.

 In preparation for the programme, an individual learning plan (ILP) is put in place, with input from the employer, apprentice and us.
 As well as the CIPD qualification, the plan will include other activities such as work-based activities and progress reviews with the apprentice, skills-assessor and line manager.

 All apprentices on the programme also need to have achieved Grade 2 in English and maths by the end of their studies – those who don’t already have these qualifications will study the subjects as part of their apprenticeship.

 Each apprenticeship programme is individual to the needs of the apprentice and the organisation, but the information below gives an idea of what the programme may look like: